MarketSquare/robotframework-robocop/docs/including_rules.rst

     # robocop: enable

-Ignore blocks can partly overlap.
+Ignored blocks can partly overlap.
 Rule name and rule id can be used interchangeably.

 It is possible to ignore whole file if you start file with ``# robocop: disable`` and won't provide ``# robocop: enable`` before end of file.